kingwongf/kingwongf.github.io/about.md

 permalink: /about/
 ---

-I live in London and while not working as a quant at a UK bank, I love to
+I live in London.
+When I'm not working as a quant at a UK bank, I love to
-- applying ML to finance
+- apply ML to finance
-- reading interesting papers
+- read interesting papers
-- baking baugettes
+- bake baguettes

 not necessarily in this order.